You’re early! This permit page is not online yet. #

 Photo by Joshua “North Face Tortilla” Leung

-Looking for information on how to register and apply for a long-distance permit?
+Looking for information on when and how to register and apply for a long-distance permit?
 Click here.

 It may be too early to get started on applying for a long-distance permit, but you can still work on planning for your trip on the PCT!